 We can consider usability at three different levels:

-.
+- Groups of users.
 Many designs aim to coordinate multiple users; the design's usability therefore depends on more than an individual user's ability to click buttons.
 At this level, it also matters whether the UI helps or hinders group efforts.
-Examples here range from chat systems and wikis to applications that support multi-user workflows, such as a company's hiring process.
+Examples here range from chat systems and social media to applications that support multi-user workflows, such as a company's hiring process.

 Usability Issues: Enterprise Examples

 Enterprise usability issues are most common in big companies, but they're an issue for smaller companies as well.
 I recently encountered one in my own small company, for example.
 To help us analyze our user research results, we use various types of software.
 I received a DVD with a bunch of files for one of these applications from a colleague who had conducted a major study.
 Since I hadn't been able to observe this study in person, I was eager to dig into the raw files and see what had happened in the lab.